 Mongolian blue spots may sometimes cover large areas of the skin.
 However, these spots are not cancerous and are mostly benign.
 There won’t be any changes in the skin other than the colorof the birthmark.

 Diagnosis Of Mongolian Blue Spots

 Doctors can diagnose Mongolian blue spots by observing the skin.
 The pediatrician usually evaluates all types of birthmarks during the routine newborn examination.
 There is no test required to diagnose Mongolian blue spots.
 In rare cases, healthcare professionals may order some tests if they suspect any underlying conditions.

 Mongolian blue spots do not require treatment if they are normal birthmarks.

-If the spots are due to other conditions, the treatment is prescribed accordingly.
+If the spots are due to other conditions, the treatment is dependent on the possible underlying condition.
 You may discuss with a pediatrician for the individual treatment plan.

 Prognosis Of Mongolian Blue Spots

 In many cases, the normal birthmarks may fade away by age four or during teenage.
 However, more extensive and persistent melanocytosis may tend to stay for several years or a lifetime.